Student/Resident Rotation on Rheumatology

 You need to review 3-4 articles, only one of which can be a review article.
 You need not use slides.
 Presentations need to be less than 15 minutes.
 This presentation can occur at the end of a teaching session or during unscheduled time as arranged with the other trainees (with faculty present as able).

 At the end of the rotation, we will sit down and review the rotation.
 We want this rotation to meet your needs, so we need your feedback and advice to achieve this goal.
 We have indeed made a number of changes based on previous feedback.
-Within the last week of your rotation, be sure to set up a meeting with Dr. Miller/Dr. Ranatunga so that she can give you face-to-face feedback.
+Within the last week of your rotation, be sure to set up a meeting with Dr. Chauhan/Dr. Ranatunga so they can give you face-to-face feedback.

 Rheumatology evaluation form includes all of the six competencies.
 Residents are expected to read this evaluation form at the start of the rotation and to make sure that they demonstrate these competencies during their rotation.
 The rheumatology faculty will meet at the end of the rotation to discuss the progress of each resident and to give a comprehensive evaluation that represents input of all the attending physicians.
 We will also elicit the input of nurses, patients, and others involved with you during the service.
 The critical issues are in what we tell you and in the comments that we write, not the summary score.
 Unless we state otherwise, the comments and scores pertain to rheumatology (your rheumatology fund of knowledge, your clinical judgment in managing rheumatic disorders, etc).